West Side Story (1961 film): Casting

 Although Robbins pushed for 29-year-old Carol Lawrence, the first Maria, to be cast in the same role in the film, after seeing her screen test the producers agreed she was too old to play the part.
 A number of other cast members from the Broadway and West End productions were cast in the film.
 Tony Mordente, who played A-Rab on stage, was cast as Action in the film, and George Chakiris, Riff in the London stage production, played Bernardo in the film.
 Tucker Smith, who joined the Broadway production several months into its run, played Diesel, renamed Ice for the film.
 David Winters, the first Baby John on stage, played A-Rab.
 Eliot Feld, an ensemble member and understudy for Baby John on Broadway, played Baby John.
 Jay Norman, Juano on stage, appeared as Pepe.
 Reprising their stage roles in the film were Carole D'Andrea as Velma, Tommy Abbott as Gee-Tar, and William Bramley as Officer Krupke.

 Elvis Presley was approached for Tony, but his manager Colonel Tom Parker turned down the part.
 Others who were considered for the part included Russ Tamblyn, Warren Beatty, Burt Reynolds, Anthony Perkins, Bobby Darin, Troy Donahue, Marlon Brando, Richard Chamberlain, and Robert Redford.
 Reynolds was considered "too tough" for the part.
 Chamberlain was believed to be "too mature" for the role.
 Tamblyn impressed Wise and was given the supporting role of Riff.
-Ultimately, Richard Beymer won the part of Tony.
+Ultimately, Richard Beymer won the part of Tony despite having no history of singing or dancing.

 Natalie Wood was filming Splendor in the Grass with Warren Beatty and was involved with him romantically off-screen.
 The producers were not considering her for the role of Maria at that time.
 When considering Beatty for the role of Tony, Wise requested a reel of his work.
 However, after seeing a clip from Splendor in the Grass, the producers decided his co-star Wood was perfect for Maria, but Beatty was not suitable for the role of Tony.
 Jill St. John, Audrey Hepburn, Diane Baker, Elizabeth Ashley, Suzanne Pleshette and Angela Dorian were among the many actresses who were considered for the role of Maria in the film.